-The 2008 actuarial valuation reflects an actuarial experience gain of \$0.08 billion for the fiscal year just ended.
-The gain was mainly due to a \$0.43 billion gain on actuarial assets.
-This was largely offset by a loss due to larger than assumed salary increases.
+The 2009 actuarial valuation reflects an actuarial experience loss of \$2.69 billion for the fiscal year just ended.
+The loss was mainly due to a \$2.47 billion loss on actuarial assets.
 The effect of the experience gains and losses on the UAAL or Surplus Funding is shown in Exhibit 8a.
 In addition to the investment return, some other factors which impacted the liabilities are:

-✓ Salary Increases - Individual salaries for continuing active members increased at a rate greater than the valuation assumption.
-This resulted in a loss.
-Analysis of Change in Unfunded Actuarial Accrued Liability (continued)

-- ✓ Mortality Experience An actuarial loss due to mortality generally indicates that retired members are living longer than the current assumption would predict.
-This year, there was a small gain due to mortality. - ✓ Actual CPI versus Assumption The CPI used for retiree COLAs was greater than 3%.
-Thus, all members received increases in their benefits equal to the assumption (3.0% for Plan A, 2.0% for Plans B-D, pro-rated portion of 2.0% for Plan E), and there was no gain or loss due to CPI. - ✓ Transfers Between Plans D & E 638 members transferred from Plan E to Plan D during the past year.
-201 members transferred from Plan D to Plan E. This resulted in a small increase in liabilities. - ✓ Court Cases LACERA agreed to recalculate benefits for a group of retirees to include the FLSA premium.
-This change resulted in an increase in liabilities of approximately \$15 million. - ✓ Other Examples of this are gains and losses from termination, service retirement, disability retirement, death, service purchases, reciprocity, and data revisions.
+- ✓ Salary Increases Individual salaries for continuing active members increased at a rate slightly greater than the valuation assumption.
+This resulted in a loss. - ✓ Mortality Experience An actuarial loss due to mortality generally indicates that retired members are living longer than the current assumption would predict.
+This year, there was a small gain due to mortality. - ✓ Actual CPI versus Assumption The actual CPI increase was significantly less than assumed; however, almost all members from contributory plans had positive COLA banks to make up for this.
+Thus, almost all members received increases in their benefits equal to the assumption (3.0% for Plan A, 2.0% for Plans B-D), and there was not a material gain or loss due to CPI.
+Plan E does not have a COLA bank, so there was a small gain for this group. - ✓ Other Examples of this are gains and losses from termination, service retirement, disability retirement, death, service purchases, reciprocity, and transfers between plans.